Sparked by pandemic fallout, homeschooling surges across US

 They’re using the Catholic-focused curriculum from Seton Home Study School, which Jennifer Gonzalez, the boys’ mom, described as rigorous but well-organized.

-“My kids have just excelled,” Gonzalez said.
+“My kids have just excelled,” she said.
 “We’re able to be home and be together.”